rust-lang/rust/src/doc/rustc-dev-guide/src/const-eval.md

 and a [`GlobalId`].
 The `GlobalId` is made up of an `Instance` referring to a constant or static or of an `Instance` of a function and an index into the function's `Promoted` table.

-Constant evaluation returns a [`ConstEvalResult`] with either the error, or the a representation of the constant. `static` initializers are always represented as [`miri`](./miri.html) virtual memory allocations (via [`ConstValue::ByRef`]).
+Constant evaluation returns a [`EvalToConstValueResult`] with either the error, or a representation of the constant. `static` initializers are always represented as [`miri`](./miri.html) virtual memory allocations (via [`ConstValue::ByRef`]).
 Other constants get represented as [`ConstValue::Scalar`]